lesgreys/deepASL/README.md

 The purpose for these decisions are normally to see how light we can train our models by passing in less "information", decreasing the complexity/work load of the model.
 As I iterate through theses processes, I can increase the information in attempts to increase predictive ability, if necessary.

-Another extremely useful tool within the Tensorflow.Keras API is the ability to generate synthetic data with the ImageDataGenerator.
+Another extremely useful tool within the Tensorflow.Keras API is the ability to generate synthetic data with the `<ImageDataGenerator()>`.
 This allows me to create changes in my images that can naturally take place within the real world.
 The basic hyperparameters used for my data augmentation are as follows:

-* Random image rotation with limit of 10 degrees.
+* Random image rotation with range limit of 10 degrees.
 * Shifted the image on X-axis (width) by a limit of 5%.
 * Shifted the image on Y-axis (height) by a limit of 5%.
 * Zooming image by limit of 5%

-A sample of the resulting transformation:
+A sample of the resulting transformations:

 ![img_tran](images/img_tran.png)

+## Model Training